Dagar, Desert Hawk

-Dagar, the Desert Hawk was a fictional character appearing in comic books published by Fox Feature Syndicate.
+Dagar, the Desert Hawk is a fictional character appearing in comic books published by Fox Feature Syndicate.
 Dagar first appeared in All Great Comics #13 (December 1947), with pencils by Edmond Good.

 Dagar was a desert adventurer, much like how Tarzan was a jungle adventurer.
 He usually appeared wearing a traditional Bedouin robe (in the style of Lawrence of Arabia).
 Dagar's romantic interest was the beautiful Ayesha.
 He fought Bedu raiders, ant-men, mad scientists and mummies.

 After his first appearance, All Great Comics was renamed Dagar, Desert Hawk, starting with issue #14 (February 1948).
 The final issue was #23 (April 1949).
 Dagar made one last appearance in All Top Comics #18 (July 1949).